-Bayer Leverkusen will be looking to get their Bundesliga campaign back on track when they host Stuttgart on Saturday (2:30pm kick-off UK time).
+Bayer Leverkusen will be looking to move into the Bundesliga top four when they travel to face Stuttgart on Sunday at 2:30pm (UK time).

-Where to watch Bayer Leverkusen vs Stuttgart on TV:
+Where to watch Stuttgart vs Bayer Leverkusen on TV:

 - UK: N/A